ElectionDataAnalysis/electiondata/docs/User_Guide.md

  * aux_data_dir (optional -- use it if your files have all have the same auxiliary data files, which might never happen in practice)

 ## Pull Data
-The Analyzer class uses parameters in the file `analyze.par`, which should be in the directory from which you are running the program.
+The Analyzer class uses parameters in the file `multi.par`, which should be in the directory from which you are running the program.

 To pull totals by vote type, use `top_counts_by_vote_type()`
 ```